Portugal: Birding, Wine & Culture Trip Report, October 2021

 Shortly after this we said our goodbyes to Sandra, who was taking an early flight the following morning, and the remaining members of the group enjoyed a final meal accompanied by traditional Portuguese Fado dancing, a fantastic way to end a magnificent tour of Portugal.
 Thank you all!

-Portugal private tour reportWe enjoyed a truly special moment with this vast flock of Greater Flamingo.
+Portugal private tour reportWe enjoyed a truly special moment with a vast flock of Greater Flamingo.

 Bird ListFollowing IOC (11.2)